Updated on 22 Jun, 2023

-This guide will help you to set up an Oracle Cloud VPN server using UTunnel's Cloud VPN as a Service.
+This guide will help you set up an Oracle Cloud VPN gateway using UTunnel's Cloud VPN as a Service.

 Log in to your Oracle Cloud account and create a server.
 UTunnel requires a server with Ubuntu20.04 installed.